"

 As we’ve said before, plagiarism is contextual, which means that the standards for academic honesty and citation practices vary across disciplines and institutions.
 When you enter into a new writing situation, it is always your responsibility to understand and apply those standards.
 Here are some final tips and tricks for understanding the standards in new writing situations:

-- Remember that learning citation practices are a continual process.
+• Remember that learning citation practices is a continual process.
 Even your instructors have to brush up on the latest changes in citation styles.
 Mistakes are OK, so long as you are treating others’ work in good faith and giving credit where credit is due.

 Attributions